hopv/nola/README.md

 ## Connection with the PLDI 2025 Paper

-To check statements of the paper, you can refer to the following parts of our Coq mechanization.
+To check statements of the PLDI 2025 paper, you can refer to the following parts of our Coq mechanization.

 - [Paradoxes](#paradoxes)
 - [Later-Free Ghost State](#later-free-ghost-state)